vphilippon/DotFiles/README.md

 My Dotfiles highly inspired of others Dotfiles, which were highly inspired of others Dotfiles, and so on.
-Lots of personnal setting you'll have to fix (directorys, git info, etc.).
+Lots of personnal setting you might have to fix (directories, git info, etc.).
 Be carefull if you intend to install it.

 Current track of dotfiles :